 How to Maximize the Benefits You Receive from SSDI

-Be as detailed and thorough as possible when applying.
-Also, apply for benefits as soon as you can after becoming disabled.
+You can maximize your disability payments by providing detailed, thorough information when applying.
+Also, apply for disability benefits as soon as you can after becoming disabled.
 To be eligible for benefits, you must meet the SSA’s strict criteria:

-- You must have earned enough work credits through paying into Social Security
+- You must have earned enough work credits by paying into Social Security

 - You must meet the SSA’s disability definition and have been disabled (or be expected to be disabled) for at least a year